muhammedkurtulus/singleton-desing-pattern/README.md

 # Nest.js - TypeScript

-A boilerplate template for Nest.js and singleton design pattern.
+A boilerplate template for singleton design pattern.

 ## Built with